kiela/aba/README.md

 Parser errors will stop parsing rest of the ABA file and will raise a `Aba::Parser::Error` exception with proper message instead of returning output.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'aba'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install aba

 ## Contributing